 The social marketing principles of product, promotion, price, and place informed the development of focus group and interview questions on the use of planned social media and its content on adolescent dating violence.
-Drawing upon similar formative studies, the evaluators explored questions related to the campaign (product), how it was being disseminated among target audiences (promotion), the opportunity cost of time spent online and with content (price), and the utility and feasibility of specific online venues for teen dating violence content [31-34].
+Drawing upon similar formative studies, the evaluators explored questions related to the campaign (product), how it was being disseminated among target audiences (promotion), the opportunity cost of time spent

 Evaluators used the constant comparative method, informed by grounded theory, for qualitative analysis.
 Evaluators continuously compared emerging themes, concepts, and indicators [35].
 Two evaluators coded each interview independently before both sets of codes were compared to assess inter-coder reliability.
-All coding achieved a Cohen's kappa statistic of ≥.8 indicating a satisfactory level of agreement between the raters [36].
-Emergent themes with an agreement threshold of ≥.8 among all respondents were classified as major themes.
+All coding achieved a Cohen's kappa statistic of \geq .8 indicating a satisfactory level of agreement between the raters [36].
+Emergent themes with an agreement threshold of \geq .8 among all respondents were classified as major themes.
 Only major themes, indicating commonality among the informants, were selected for inclusion in the results.